'The Billion Dollar Code': The battle over Google Earth | DW | 07.10.2021

 The idea for the story arose while having a barbecue with a neighbor, who turned out to be Joachim Sauter, a media artist who helped develop "Terra Vision" in the early 1990s and who actually went to court against Google.

-Of course, the miniseries' creators dramatized interpretation of the story does not represent all the facts behind the development of the program and the ongoing court case.
+Of course, the fictional interpretation of the miniseries' creators does not represent all the facts behind the development of the program and the ongoing court case.

 The filmmakers didn't hope to re-establish justice.
 They simply wanted to portray the ideals that initially drove the tech generation and what it ultimately turned into, says Robert Thalheim.